muratk3n/thirdwave/en/tweets/2019/week50.md

 G. Stephanaopopololopopous got his start under Gephart.
 GS says that later in his career "leftists" like him felt stabbed in the back when Clint said "the era of big gov is over".
-I guess the surprising thing was that he was surprised at all.
+I guess the surprising thing was that he was surprised.

 "A young operative named Al From organized the political operation of the New Democrats.
 From had worked in the Carter White House.
 After